-We here at Hone are usually loathe to make assumptions.
-Nevertheless, we’re betting that at some point in your professional life, you’ve had to collaborate with a team of co-workers.
+We bet that at some point in your professional life, you’ve had to collaborate with a team of co-workers.
 And if you were ever paired with a “negative Nancy” (apologies – we don’t mean to slander all Nancys), she likely dragged down your project.
-Conversely, if your team had an “optimistic Olive” (a nickname we’re currently workshopping), her determination likely drove your project forward.
+Conversely, if your team had an “optimistic Olive” (a nickname we’re still workshopping), her determination likely drove your project forward.

-People who have a growth mindset thrive on challenges and frequently seek them out.
-They also believe that their abilities and intelligence can be developed.
-And they aren’t stymied by the idea of not being a natural at a certain task or trade.
-They’re confident that they’ll be able to tackle most things with time and practice.
+People with a growth mindset thrive on challenges and frequently seek them out.
+They also believe their abilities and intelligence can be developed.
+They don’t get stymied by the idea of not being a natural at a certain task or trade, instead remaining confident they can tackle most things with time and practice.

 - Thomas Edison—There’s no denying the genius of Thomas Edison.
 Yet as a boy, he was seen as rather average.
 Fortunately for all of us, that didn’t deter young Thomas.
 He was simply propelled by a longing to learn and a hunger for invention.
 In fact, he was often inspired by what he didn’t know.
 And he viewed failure as integral to experimentation.